microsoft/react-native-windows-samples/docs/init-windows-cli.md

 ---
 id: init-windows-cli
-title: React Native Windows CLI (init-windows)
+title: react-native init-windows
 ---

 This guide will give you more information on the `init-windows` command of the React Native Windows CLI.

 ## `init-windows`

-`init-windows` is the CLI command provided by `@react-native-windows/cli` which is used to initialize a new React Native for Windows project inside an existing React Native project.
+The `init-windows` CLI command is used to initialize a new React Native for Windows project inside an existing React Native project.

 ### Usage
 Initializes a new RNW project from a given template.